Devidian/OmegaTweak/README.md

     - 5% chance to buff bleeding
     - 30% chance to stun
 * uncommented book, changed stack to 100, fuel and weight to 64
+* Added "asBoneShiv" as ActionSkillGroup for BoneShiv
+* Added "asHuntingKnife" as ActionSkillGroup for HuntingKnife
-* Added "Machetes Training" as ActionSkillGroup for machete
+* Added "asMachete" as ActionSkillGroup for machete
+* Removed "Blade Weapons", "Knife Guy", "The Decapitator" as they are not used anymore
+* huntingKnifeBook now gives skillpoint instead of recipe
 * ~~changed machete repairMaterial to forgedSteel~~ (since A16e.b129 machete is steel)
 * Adjusted stack numbers:
   + scrapIron 6000 -> 30000 (what fits in forge)